WebexCC-SA/LAB-2851/docs/lab3_injecting_JDS_event.md

 ???+ webex "Instructions"

-    1. Navigate to the <a href="https://desktop.wxcc-us1.cisco.com/" target="_blank">WxCC Agent Desktop</a> and use your credentials provided by a lab proctor to login.
+    1. In an incognito window, navigate to the <a href="https://desktop.wxcc-us1.cisco.com/" target="_blank">WxCC Agent Desktop</a> and use your Agent credentials provided by a lab proctor to login.
+    2. Set your "Station Credentionals" to **Desktop** telephony option.
-    2. We have pre-loaded a Desktop Layout that includes the JDS Widget, this will be visible while the agent is working an interaction.
+    3. We have pre-loaded a Desktop Layout that includes the JDS Widget, this will be visible while the agent is working an interaction.
+    4. Set your agent availability to "Available" in order to receive a call.
-    3. Dial the IVR and follow the prompts.
+    5. Dial the IVR and follow the prompts.
 Select the Refund or Replacement options you configured in the flow and escalate the call to an agent.
-    4. Answer the call and confirm the JDS event we posted from the IVR flow is visible.
+    6. Answer the call and confirm the JDS event we posted from the IVR flow is visible.

         ???+ tip "Agent Desktop JDS Widget GIF"
             <figure markdown>